dustinlyons/nixos-config/vm/README.md

 ```sh
 $ lsblk -p
 ```
-> Note: You are logged-in automatically as nixos.
-The nixos user account has an empty password so you can use sudo without a password.
+> Note: You are logged-in automatically as `nixos`.
+The nixos user account has an empty password so you can use `sudo` without a password.

 #### Create and format disk partitions
 Next, let's create our first partition.
 Move over to `sudo` and bring `sgdisk` into your path.